A Welham Green couple in Victorian times, likely subscribers to the clubs Image from A Nott / G Knott, from the Images of North Mymms collection |

 Landowners and other wealthy families, referred to at the time as 'the gentry', also paid money to the clubs as part of the parish's efforts to meet the Poor Law requirements.

-A scan of a page from a parish magazine in 1883 showing details of the clubs is featured below.
-Image from The Peter Miller Collection.
+A scan of a page from a parish magazine in 1883 showing details of four of the clubs Image from The Peter Miller Collection. |

 Thrift and philanthropy